-Is staying fit and active high on your list of essentials for 2014?
+Is staying fit and active high on your list of essentials for this year?
 That’s smart and by doing so, for instance, you could become happier.
 It’s true.
 Studies prove that working out on a regular basis can help alleviate those blue moods many experience.
 More so, improved self-esteem is a key psychological benefit of regular physical activity.
 When you exercise, your body releases chemicals called endorphins.
 These endorphins interact with the receptors in your brain make you feel better.

 Here are some tips to help accomplish this life-long way of living: